Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Background

 \subsection{Traffic Object Reconstruction}

-Traffic reconstruction, traditionally, means to rebuild the traffic scenarios or parameters based on recorded sensor data, such as loop detectors and surveillance cameras ~\cite{herrera2007traffic, jiang2018compressive}.
+Traffic reconstruction, traditionally, means rebuilding the traffic scenarios or parameters based on recorded sensor data, such as loop detectors and surveillance cameras ~\cite{herrera2007traffic, jiang2018compressive}.
 These traffic-level reconstruction data are valuable for macroscopic traffic management.
-In this paper, nevertheless, the object-level reconstruction means to rebuild the 3D location or shape of certain objects based on sensing data, which can provide visual data to support subsequent CDA applications.
-Several researches are conducted in this emerging area.
-Cao et al.~\cite{9107468} developed a camera-based 3D object reconstruction method in the Internet of Vehicles (IoV) environment.
-Rao and Chakraborty~\cite{9151364} proposed a LiDAR-based monocular 3D shaping to reconstruct the surrounding objects for onboard display, which has a similar purpose with the reconstruction work in this paper.
+In this paper, nevertheless, the object-level reconstruction means rebuilding the 3D location or shape of certain objects based on sensor data, which can more concrete information to support subsequent CDA applications.
+Several studies have been conducted in this emerging area.
+Cao et al.~\cite{9107468} developed a camera-based 3D object reconstruction method on the Internet of Vehicles (IoV) environment.
+Rao and Chakraborty~\cite{9151364} proposed a LiDAR-based monocular 3D shaping to reconstruct the surrounding objects for onboard display, which has a similar purpose to the reconstruction work in this paper.